ClaireCassidy/SecuringTheCloud/README.md

 # SecuringTheCloud
-_Demonstration of applied public and private key encryption, using Python and the cryptography library Fernet_
+_Demonstration of applied public and private key encryption, using Python, RSA and the cryptography library Fernet_

 ## Overview